sssEos/sssEos.github.io/_pages/about.md

 I am Xiaodan Shao, a Ph.D. candidate in Operations Management at Nanyang Business School, Nanyang Technological University, where I am fortunate to be advised by Prof. [Vivek Choudhary](https://sites.google.com/view/vkchoudhary) and Prof. [Anandasivam Gopal](https://dr.ntu.edu.sg/cris/rp/rp01345).

-My empirical research seeks to improve healthcare by understanding how people respond to information and technology, and by designing data-driven interventions that make care safer, more accessible, and more effective.
+My empirical research is driven by a desire to improve how healthcare is delivered and operated.
+I study how people respond to information and technology, and how data-driven interventions can make care safer, more accessible, and more effective.

 <!-- =========================================================